Three-parent babies simply explained

 There are of course skeptics and non-supporters who cite ethical and social concerns like the psychological and emotional impacts on the child in their sense of identity.

-What can give more dignity than enabling someone to be born in a good health and avoid contracting a 100% certain genetic disease?
+But what can give more dignity than enabling someone to be born in a good health and avoid contracting a 100% certain genetic disease?

-Reading statements like that only makes me wonder: have people who have such fears ever been in a cell biology lab?
+Reading statements like that only makes me wonder: Have people who have such fears ever been in a cell biology lab?
 Do they think that work of an embryologist is a cheap science-fiction movie?

-It is important to weigh the pros and cons of any type of medical advancement, especially in the area of fertility.
+It is of course important to weigh the pros and cons of any type of medical advancement, especially in the area of fertility.
 However, if three-parent baby prevents serious diseases and turns out to not have any negative long-term side effects, there is no reason to feel anything else but a deep gratitude for this method.

 For now, let me just say that my favorite team of scientists at TCART in Toronto use a technology called AUGMENT, where they place healthy CoQ10-producing mitochondria from a woman’s own immature eggs into her mature egg cells to improve egg quality.